Running a Node, API, and CLI

 This account does not have a balance.
 The new account does not yet exist in your blockchain.
 Only the key pair has been generated and stored in your keyring.
 You need to send a transaction to change this new account's balance:

-You are prompted to confirm the transaction before signing and broadcasting.
-This is a good sign.
+You should be prompted to confirm the transaction before signing and broadcasting.

 Now check the balance of the student account again: